squalou/google-chat-linux/README.md

 There will be "SmartScreen" warning about how unsafe this `.exe` is, Windows pretending it has detected something nasty and is protecting you. **I Don't Care** and won't buy a certificate.

-If you're now happy with this, build from sources with `npm install && npm run dist` or get a proper OS with a proper distribution system.
+If you're not happy with this, build from sources with `npm install && npm run dist` or get a proper OS with a proper distribution system.

+## Linux dependencies

+Starting with 5.14.x, xdg-desktop-portal must be installed.
+It's probably already the case on most distributions. [see here](README.md/#support-native-filechooser)

+Dependency is taken care of in AUR Arch package and Debian package.

 ## CHANGELOG and news

 See full [CHANGELOG](./CHANGELOG.md).

+5.14.15-1

+* electron 14
+* support native filechooser instead of GTK only. [see here](README.md/#support-native-filechooser)
+* WARNING : native filechooser may not work as nicely as expected on all distributions, see [#38](https://github.com/squalou/google-chat-linux/issues/38)

 5.12.14-1

-Details about systray click behaiour and google account login page.
+Details about systray click behaviour and google account login page.

 5.12.13-2